mariana-stefani/aroma-healing/README.md

 * The logo was designed by me on [Canva](https://www.canva.com/).

-* Responsiveness across devices image from [Am I Reponsive Design](http://ami.responsivedesign.is/)
+* Responsiveness across devices image from [Am I Reponsive Design](http://ami.responsivedesign.is/).

+* Icons used on maps markers are from [Flat Icon](https://www.flaticon.com/).